NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Additional Empirical Analysis and Discussion

-We study the program synthesized for the Twins dataset. \ourmethod generates simple program ($\mathtt{subset(\mathbf{v},[0..|\mathbf{v}|])}$) for the Twins dataset (Table~\ref{tab:generated_programs}).
-Since the $\mathtt{subset}$ primitive allows us check the performance w.r.t. different subsets of covariates, we empirically verified the effect of choosing a subset of input covariates (other covariates are set to $0$) on the predicted $ATE$.
+\textbf{Interpretability of NESTER:} We now provide the interpretability to the program generated by NESTER for estimating causal effects for the Twins dataset: ``$\mathtt{subset(\mathbf{v},\{0..|\mathbf{v}|\})}$'', which is same as $\mathtt{mlp(\mathbf{v})}$ because all the features of $\mathtt{\mathbf{v}}$ are chosen by $\mathtt{subset}$ primitive.
+Since the $\mathtt{subset}$ primitive allows us to check the performance w.r.t. different subsets of covariates, we empirically verified the effect of choosing a subset of input covariates (other covariates are set to $0$) on $\epsilon_{ACE}$.

-Results in Figure~\ref{twins_analysis} show the performance of \ourmethod as the number of covariates are increased from 1 to 31 (starting with treatment variable, adding one covariate at a time).
-We observe that the model with all features included gives the best in-sample and out-sample $\epsilon_{ATE}$.
-While this is not a surprising conclusion, the choice of the $\mathtt{subset}$ primitive allows us such an analysis.
-Also, this simple program synthesized by \ourmethod supports the fact that simpler models perform better on the Twins dataset.
-This can be observed from first three rows and final row of Table~\ref{tab:results}.
+Results in Fig~\ref{twins_analysis} show the performance of NESTER as the number of covariates are increased from 1 to 31 (starting with treatment variable, adding one covariate at a time; we chose this ordering because checking with all possible subsets, $2^{31}$ in this case, is not feasible).
+This analysis allows us to understand which features are useful to better estimate causal effects and which are not.
+For example, if the exclusion of a set of features $S$ is improving a model's performance in estimating causal effects, $S$ can then be used to infer the causal relationships in the underlying causal structure of the data (e.g., if the sample size is small, not controlling the parents of treatment variable that are not the ancestors of the target variable is likely to improve the precision in the estimation of causal effects~\cite{crashcourse}).
+Also, this simple program synthesized by NESTER supports the fact that simpler models perform better on the Twins dataset.
+This can be observed from the first three rows and the final row of Tab~\ref{tab:results}.